Thang-spatialdata/my-coding-journey/README.md

 - Publish international research
 - Earn a master's or Ph.D. scholarship abroad

-## Latest Update
+### Latest Update

-Day 21 - Set in Python
+**Day 22 - Tuple**

 ✅ Learned

-- Understanding Set data structure in Python
-- Removing duplicate data using Set
+- What a tuple is
-- Adding and removing elements with Set methods
+- Creating tuples with `()`
+- Accessing tuple elements by index
+- Understanding tuple immutability
-- Using Set operations:
+- Using tuple unpacking
-  - Union ("|")
-  - Intersection ("&")
-  - Difference ("-")
-- Applying Set in GIS data comparison and management
+- Storing GIS coordinates with tuples
+- Working with a list of tuples

 💻 Completed

-- Set exercises
+- Tuple exercises
-- Duplicate station data cleaning practice
+- Unpacking practice
-- GIS Station Update Analysis (Mini GIS)
-- GIS Monitoring System Analyzer (Boss Challenge)
+- Mini GIS
+- Boss Challenge

-🚀 Progress: Python Journey — Day 21/100
+🚀 Progress: **Python Journey — Day 22/100**